Twocoolguy/BrickThrower/README.md

 ## Planned Updates

 ### 1.3.0:
-- Add damage to players when it is thrown at them.
+- Add damage to players when bricks are thrown at them.
 - Don't allow players to eat food that has our NBT data and do not allow players to place the blocks/items that has our NBT data.

 ## Note